z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## gp\_enable\_fallback\_plan

-Allows use of disabled plan types when a query would not be feasible without them.
+Allows use of deactivated plan types when a query would not be feasible without them.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|